Meswak

 Meswak (also referred to as Miswak) is a fluoride-free toothpaste brand that was launched in India by Balsara Hygiene in 1998.
 The toothpaste is marketed as a herbal toothpaste as it is made from extracts of the Salvadora persica plant.
 The teeth cleaning twig of the plant is reputed to have been used over 7,000 years ago.

+History

 The brand was relatively unknown until a television advertising campaign during the 1998 Coca-Cola Cup spread brand awareness.
 In 2005, Meswak was sold by Balsara to Dabur along with other Balsara toothpaste brands Babool and Promise in a ₹1.43 billion deal.
 As of 2007, the Meswak brand was valued at ₹200 million.
 In 2011, Dabur announced that Bipasha Basu would be Meswak's brand ambassador.